meistercodes/brary/javascript/dommanipulation.md

 // Returns a reference to all of the selectors document.querySelectorAll('.container'); // Returns all elements with a class of 'container'

+// Returns the first ID with matching name document.getElementById('container');
+// Is the same as ...
+document.querySelector('#container');
 ```